bowencool/blog/src/content/blog/how-to-encrypt-backup-your-data-on-your-nas.md

   - backup
   - data-security
   - automation
-description: We previously discussed how to use RClone to back up your data to cloud drives/OSS and other remote storage services.
-However, using RClone directly in this way is too straightforward, lacking any privacy and versioning for backups.
-In this issue, we will talk about encrypted backups.
+description: We previously discussed how to use RClone to back up your data to cloud drives/OSS and other remote storage services, but using RClone directly this way lacks some advanced features.
 ---

 ## Cons of RClone